 Square videos receive higher amounts of engagement, views, and reach – particularly on mobile.

-This makes sense, as the majority of Facebook users use their mobile device and square videos take up the majority of real estate on the mobile News Feed.
+This makes sense, as the majority of Facebook users use their mobile devices and square videos take up the majority of real estate on the mobile News Feed.

 7. Keep It Simple, Stupid (KISS)